[WARNING] [TIME SENSITIVE][BE AWARE]

 Can you believe that it’s that time of year… again…

-And every year there are changes, not just in our lives but also with respect to tax, estate, trust and other laws.
-Sometimes those changes matter to you.
-Sometimes not.
-To help you know, we’ve put together an updated article to help you think about the end of the year and a bit about the future of your legacy, protecting your heirs, your estate planning, and even “elder law” issues related to you or a loved one throughout 2024.
+Yes.
+Almost every year there are important changes, not just in our lives but also with respect to tax, estate, trust and other laws.
+Sometimes those changes matter to you and you need to do an update.
+Sometimes not and you can leave your will, trusts, and documents as they are.
+To help you know, we’ve put together information to help you think about the end of the year and a bit about the future of your legacy, protecting your heirs, your estate planning, and even “elder law” issues related to you or a loved one throughout 2025 and beyond.

-Once again in 2023, actual and proposed changes in state law and in the federal law are worth knowing.
-While there is not much time left in 2023 to complete vital end‑of‑year tasks such as gifts to children, grandchildren, or others, and 2024 may offer clients an opportunity to do real and effective updates and planning before the next round of changes currently slated for December 31, 2025.
+Once again in 2024, actual and proposed changes in state law and in the federal law are worth knowing.
+There is not much time left in 2024 to complete vital end‑of‑year tasks such as gifts to children, grandchildren, or others, so if you plan on doing gifting, read on.
+Also, 2025 may offer clients an opportunity to do real and effective updates and planning before the next round of changes currently slated for December 31, 2025.
+But plan ahead as congress may enact changes following the election but before the end of 2025.

-We’ll watch the congressional and presidential elections in 2024 closely for how they will effect you.
-Stay tuned and watch this site for updates.
+We’ll watch the congressional and presidential elections closely for how they will affect you.
+Stay tuned and watch this site and your email (if you are a client) for on going updates.

-In short, while your lifetime/death exemption (from federal estate tax and generation skipping tax) just went up from $12,920,000 to $13,610,000, there are possible end of year 2025 reductions in the amount you can give during your lifetime and at death (without paying estate or gift taxes).
+In short, while your lifetime/death exemption (from federal estate tax and generation skipping tax) went up in 2024 to $13,610,000 and is currently set to go to $13,990,000 on January 1, 2025, there are possible end of year 2025 reductions in the amount you can give during your lifetime and at death (without paying estate or gift taxes).
 Given these constant changes to the Internal Revenue Code by Congress and the President, careful estate planning, document updates, and lifetime gifting may be even more important now than ever.
+And, while the Republican control of the Presidency, Senate and House make the fall back to $5 million less less likely, thinking strategically about your estate in 2025 is highly advisable.

 So let’s help to prioritize your options and make a few suggestions.
-Not all of these techniques will be right for you, but it is better to know more about them so that you can make informed decisions now and over the next year.
+Not all of these techniques will be right for you, but it is better to know more about them so that you can make informed decisions now and over the next few months and year.

-1. Annual Gifts to Children, Grandchildren, and Others.
-First, if you wish to make gifts to children, grandchildren or other members of the family (even unrelated friends can be included) the Internal Revenue Code currently allows you to gift up to $17,000.00 per person in 2023 ($18,000 per person in 2024).
+First, if you wish to make gifts to children, grandchildren or other members of the family (even unrelated friends can be included) the Internal Revenue Code currently allows you to gift up to $18,000.00 per person in 2024 ($19,000 per person in 2025).
 In addition, if you're married, each spouse can also gift to as many individuals as he or she wishes.
 That makes this a very powerful technique for moving significant assets to the next generation and free from estate and gift taxation.
 See the examples below.

 NOTE: This number can (and does often) change so check back here periodically to see what Congress and the IRS has done to help or hurt taxpayers.

-Example: In 2024 a married couple can therefore, give up to $36,000.00 to a child and/or grandchild AND, if you wanted to, you could do the same to your grandchild's spouse & each of their children.
+Example: In 2025, a married couple can therefore, give up to $38,000.00 to a child and/or grandchild AND, if you wanted to, you could do the same to your child's spouse & each of their children.
 These gifts can also be outright or gifted to a custom trust that you create, a 529 plan, or to UTMA account.

 NOTE: That's quite a bit of money that can be moved out of your estate each year and there are specific rules regarding "prefunding" 529 plans with gifts.